OJCITY/New-York-WiFi-Distribution/README.md

 New York City (NYC) consist of five boroughs, namely:

-The Bronx
+-The Bronx
-Brooklyn
+-Brooklyn
-Manhattan
+-Manhattan
-Queens
+-Queens
-Staten Island
+-Staten Island

 #
 At the moment, this web app shows only those that are “live”, that is, the kiosk approved, installed, and currently working.

 # Appreciation

-cedit to the City of New York for the provision of the free API.
+Credit to the City of New York for the provision of the free API.